- The critical channel - I’m a co-host at The Critical Channel. We talk about leadership, culture, engineering, and much more.

-In recent years, we’ve been talking more and more about failure and resilience in a distributed system architecture.
+Recently, we’ve discussed failure and resilience in a distributed system architecture.
 Unfortunately, failure has been neglected for quite some time in our industry.
-Systems have grown to be much more complex and challenging to deal with, especially in the Kubernetes era.
-With all this new complexity it comes the question: how can we design systems to be resilient and ready to fail?
-This is something that mission-critical systems always had to think of first, but many of our services (until today) neglect the importance of this.
+Systems have become much more complex and challenging, especially in the Kubernetes era.
+With all this new complexity comes the question: how can we design systems to be resilient and ready to fail?
+This is something that mission-critical systems had to think of first, but many services (until today) neglect the importance of this.
 There are many concepts we can learn and use from other fields like electronics, aviation, or naval industries that will help us be prepared for the unexpected.

 In this talk, I would like to talk about how to design a system for failure.
-What are the pitfalls and gotchas that we have to be prepared in a microservice environment?
+What pitfalls and gotchas do we have to be prepared for in a microservice environment?
 How can SRE principles help us get there?
 And most importantly, how do we put this into practice?

 Discovering the tech lead in you

 When you transition from a developer role to a tech lead, you realize how lonely it is, predominantly if you work in a smaller company.
 Your responsibilities and accountability grow, and when you have questions, you don’t have many people to look out for when needing help.
 What exactly does being a tech lead means?
 What are the problems that you will have to solve in this role?
 How can you get better at it?
 In this talk, I’d like to share that experience with you and hopefully shed some light on this new journey you are going through (even if you already are a tech lead).